steemit/condenser/src/app/help/en/faq.md

 <a href="#Table_of_Contents_Posting">^</a>
 ## <span id="Can_I_delete_something_I_posted">Can I delete something I posted?</span>

 The blockchain will always contain the full edit history of posts and comments, so it can never be completely deleted.
 If you would like to update a post so that users cannot see the content via steemit.com, you can edit the post and replace it with blank content for as long as the post is active.
-After seven days, the post can no longer be edited.
+After seven days, the post can no longer be edited via steemit.com.

 <a href="#Table_of_Contents_Posting">^</a>
 ## <span id="What_does__Promoting__a_post_do">What does "Promoting" a post do?</span>